Calculator Setup¶

 No setup needed!

-To use quacc with Gaussian, you will need to define the GAUSSIAN_CMD setting to be the path of the Gaussian executable (or the name of the executable if it is already in your PATH).
-This can be done as described in the section on "Modifying Quacc Settings", such as by defining the following environment variable:
+setting to be the path of the Gaussian executable (or the name of the executable if it is already in your PATH

-To use quacc with GULP, you will need to download and compile GULP 6.2+ per the official manual.
-Then you will define the GULP_CMD setting to be the path of the GULP executable and the GULP_LIB setting to be the path to the GULP force field library.
-This can be done as described in the section on "Modifying Quacc Settings", such as by defining the following environment variables in your ~/.bashrc:
+setting to be the path to the GULP force field library.
+This can be done as described in the section on "Modifying Quacc Settings", such as by defining the following environment variables in your ~/.bashrc

 Receive a Compilation Error?

 If you receive an error upon compilation, you likely are using an old version of gfortran.
-Try ./mkgulp_old_gfortran instead of ./mkgulp in the Src directory.
+Try ./mkgulp_old_gfortran

-Lennard Jones
+Lennard Jones¶

 No setup needed!